RubensZimbres/RubensZimbres/README.md

  🔭 I’m currently contributing for OWASP Top 10 for LLMs and also in Langchain and Generative AI studies with Google Cloud Developer Experts

- 🚀 I’m learning cybersecurity in the intersection with A.I.
+ 🚀 I’m working with data privacy at Zendata in the intersection between A.I and cybersecurity.

  👾 About me 👾
 > I am a full-stack ML Engineer, certified Google Cloud Data Engineer and Google Developer Expert